George Walton (Manitoba politician)

 George Walton (June 21, 1854 – February 12, 1925) was a politician in Manitoba, Canada.
 He served in the Legislative Assembly of Manitoba from 1907 to 1910, as a member of the Manitoba Liberal Party.

-Walton was born in West Peterborough County, Ontario, and moved to Manitoba in 1879.
+Walton was born in West Peterborough County, Canada West, and moved to Manitoba in 1879.
 He settled in Emerson, and ran businesses for hardware and agricultural implements.
 He also served as deputy sheriff and county court bailiff for eight years.